echolab-stanford/wildfire-map-public/README.md

 2) the EPA PM2.5 data are included in one big rds file whereas it can only be downloaded on a state-year basis (so the raw data is ±600 separate files)
 3) the smoke polygon data are included in one big rds file, whereas they can only be downloaded on a daily basis (4000+ separate files)

 Additionally, some input datasets are not included here in any form because they require registration prior to access and thus cannot be redistributed.
-Those files are listed below.
+Those files, along with instructions for access, are listed below.

 ## Not included in repo